 - 1. Tables: Examine the output and write tables to discover the patterns of repeated characters on each line. - 2.
-Code w/o Constant: Completely write the Java code to draw the Space Needle at its default size of 4. - 3.
-Code w/ Constant: Add a constant to your code so that the needle can scale to different sizes.
+Code without constant: Completely write the Java code to draw the Space Needle at its default size of 4. - 3.
+Code with constant: Add a constant to your code so that the needle can scale to different sizes.